 WHO Individuals and their associated groups involved in getting a flight off on time.

 WHY It is easier, quickier, and better organized to keep all communication in a single environment

-Envisioning was run by the Design Lead.
-They began by asking questions that identified scenarios and uncover current pain points so as avoid them in future designs.
+I supported the Design Lead during the envisioning session.
+We began by asking questions that identified scenarios and uncovered current pain points so as avoid them in future designs.
 Each user group had their own set of concerns and requirements.
 Answers were noted on the large whiteboard and the scenario took shape.
 At the end of the two day session, both parties had a clear vision of success, understanding of roles, and next steps to take.